-Fans of Thought For Food saw Genevieve Adam’s captivating performance as Lucio in last fall’s Measure for Measure and we’re thrilled to be producing the second instalment of her New France Trilogy.
+Fans of Thought For Food saw Genevieve’s captivating performance as Lucio in last fall’s Measure for Measure and we’re thrilled to be producing the second installment of her New France Trilogy.

 The keen-eyed among you have probably noticed something odd… not sinister, just different.
 You’re scratching your heads right now, wondering “wasn’t this play called something else?”